gbmhunter/blog/content/programming/build-systems-and-package-managers/scons.md

 * scons is installed on your system

+{{% note %}}
-_NOTE: The console commands assume a UNIX-style terminal, although the example should be easily doable on any OS supported by scons._
+The console commands assume a UNIX-style terminal, although the example should be easily doable on any OS supported by scons.
+{{% /note %}}

 **Steps**